EPF Withdrawal for IVF: A Step Forward on the Journey for Baby

 In broader terms, this implies that the number of children produced by a woman during her reproductive years is insufficient to replace herself and her partner, a clear and present sign that dropping fertility rates threaten national productivity.

 To couples battling infertility, the option to take from their EPF savings is a much-welcomed move.
 However, this does not alleviate the fact that addressing infertility can be as complicated as it is straightforward.

 There are no short cuts to treating infertility and I elect to stay with proven methods that bring the best results.
 For over a decade, I have journeyed with hundreds of couples to build a family, but despite the best prognosis, we have had our fair share of ‘-ve’ results.

 Thus, it gives me no pleasure to caution that at the end of the day, there is no guarantee; and if one is to cash out one’s retirement fund, one must do so with eyes wide open.

-That said, the EPF withdrawal option is a move in the right direction.
+That said, the EPF Withdrawal for IVF option is a move in the right direction.
 There are no limits set as to how much one can withdraw.
 Legally married couples below the age of 55 years can apply to withdraw from their Account 2 savings for the following fertility treatment(s):-

 - Intrauterine insemination (IUI)

 The process of reimbursement is fairly straightforward, and one that we will assist with.
 However, couples are advised to enquire and/or discuss with EPF should they have questions.

 |You are sure to have many questions.
 In addressing infertility, the sooner you have them answered, the better.
 Do list them down and call 03-80699333 (TMC Fertility & Women’s Specialist Centre, Puchong) or 03-62871209 (Thomson Hospital, Kota Damansara) or email firstname.lastname@example.org to make an appointment to consult with Dr Navdeep.|